CIRCL/AIL-framework/README.md

 ```

 The default credentials for the web interface are located in ``DEFAULT_PASSWORD``.
 This file is removed when you change your password.

-Tor installation instructions can be found in the [HOWTO](https://github.com/CIRCL/AIL-framework/blob/master/HOWTO.md#installationconfiguration)

 Training
 --------